-Easy Keto & THM Beef and Broccoli is my tasty version of a classic Chinese-American dish that is a favorite of many at buffets.
+Easy Keto & THM Beef and Broccoli is my tasty version of a classic Chinese American dish that is a favorite of many at buffets.
 This recipe has all the same savory beef and Asian flavor minus any added sugars or unwanted carbs.
-Thinly sliced beef is paired with fresh steamed broccoli then it all gets coated in a garlicy, slightly sweetened, sticky sauce.
-It will satisfy any Asian take out cravings without the guilt!

 A Keto & THM Version of a Buffet Classic